miyosuda/kicad-mcp-server/README.md

 ## Project Status

-This project is complete and ready for production use.
-We've successfully:
+This project is complete and ready for production use:

 - Implemented full Python interface compatibility with KiCAD 9.0
 - Created a modular and maintainable component architecture